Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the current Transaction rate of the network.
+Returns the current Transaction rate of the network.

 ### HTTP Request